cedi4155476/musicmanager/README.md

 # Music Manager
 ## Introduction

-This programm is for people who likes to hear music in a random loop so that one song will not appear after it has already been played.
+This programm is for people who likes to hear music in a random loop so that one song will not appear after it has already been played but maybe will show up again before the whole list is finished.
+It is simply random.
 ## Note

 This programm is not finished, so there will be some errors and it needs a lot more testing before it works like it should.
 At the moment only mp3 files are working but even some of the mp3 files arent running.
 I try to fix this problem.
-The random algorythm has not been tested yet.
-I have no idea if it works fine or if it will show the same song over and over again.
-## Instructions

-Start dbcreate.py first to make the database and then you can run main.py
 ## Importet libraries

 * pyglet